ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised REE

 It is possible that the REE of a device is compromised.
-If the REE is compromised, several DoS attack may be launched.
-The compromised REE may terminate TEEP Broker such that TEEP transactions cannot reach TEE.
+If the REE is compromised, several DoS attacks may be launched.
+The compromised REE may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE.
-However, the REE side cannot access anything in the TEE if it is implemented correctly while a DoS attack cannot be prevented.
+However, while a DoS attack cannot be prevented, the REE cannot access anything in the TEE if it is implemented correctly.
-Some TEE may have some scheme to detect REE state and mitigate DoS attack against it but most TEEs don't have have such capability.
+Some TEEs may have some watchdog scheme to observe REE state and mitigate DoS attacks against it but most TEEs don't have have such capability.

-In some other scenario, the compromised REE may request TEEP Broker to make repeated requests to the TEEP Agent in the TEE to install or uninstall a TA.
-A TA installation or uninstallation request constructed by the TEEP Broker or REE will be rejected by the TEEP Agent because the request won't have the correct signature to pass the request signature validation.
+In some other scenarios, the compromised REE may ask a TEEP Broker to make repeated requests to a TEEP Agent in a TEE to install or uninstall a TA.
+A TA installation or uninstallation request constructed by the TEEP Broker or REE will be rejected by the TEEP Agent because the request won't have the correct signature from a TAM to pass the request signature validation.

-This can become a DoS attack by exhausting resources in TEE with repeated requests.
-In general, DoS attack threat exists when the REE is compromised, and DoS attack can happen to other resources.
-TEEP architecture doesn't change this for REE.
+This can become a DoS attack by exhausting resources in a TEE with repeated requests.
+In general, a DoS attack threat exists when the REE is compromised, and a DoS attack can happen to other resources.
+The TEEP architecture doesn't change this.

-The compromised REE may also request to initiate the full flow of installation of TAs that are not necessary with the TEEP Broker and TEEP Agent.
-It may also repeat a prior legitimate TA installation request message.
-The TEE implementation should make sure that it can recognize and decline the repeated requests.
-It should also protect the resource usage allocated for TA management.
+A compromised REE might also request initiating the full flow of installation of TAs that are not necessary.
+It may also repeat a prior legitimate TA installation request.
+A TEEP Agent implementation is responsible for ensuring that it can recognize and decline such repeated requests.
+It is also responsible for protecting the resource usage allocated for TA management.

 ## Compromised CA